Can an Instant Pot replace a Crockpot completely?

 What are the main disadvantages of an Instant Pot?

-Despite the name, Instant Pots aren't truly instant—they need 10-30 minutes to build pressure before cooking begins.
+Despite the name, Instant Pots aren't truly instant.
+They need 10-30 minutes to build pressure before cooking begins.
 You need to be home when cooking finishes to release pressure and serve, eliminating the set-and-forget convenience of slow cookers.
 The learning curve is steeper with multiple functions and settings.
 Finally, the flavor profile doesn't match traditional slow cooking for certain dishes.

 Can you make desserts in both Instant Pots and Crockpots?